rin67630/Soft-Power2-MPPT/Software/2_Menu_system.md

 - '>' or '<' increases or decreases in coarse steps the setpoint of the output current the menu answers with ++  Amp=00.650 or +  Amp=00.640 depending if it was a coarse or a fine step.

+- '}' or '{' increases or decreases in coarse steps the setpoint of the input voltaage regulation (in case of soalr input) the menu answers with ++  Amp=00.650 or +  Amp=00.640 depending if it was a coarse or a fine step.

 The commands can be stacked: you may type ++++++++++++, ------, >>>>>, <<<<<<<<<<< then enter and it will increasedecrease the corresponding number of steps.

+## Modes of Operation:

+These commands control different operation modes:

+'A' controls the Ah integration:
+    "STOP" stops and resets the Ah integration
+    "RUN" lets  the Ah integratio until stooped
+    "DAILY"  lest the Ah integration, which is daily reset at 00:00

+'O' controls the solar operation modes:
+   "MANU" the DC/DC controller runs according to output Voltage/Current setpoints.
+   "PVFX" like above + the output Current setpoint will be limited to control the input voltage to a fixed set point
+   "MPTT" like above + the panel voltage set point track the maximum power point.

+"C" Controls the charger mode of operation  (Work in progress)
+   "NIGH", Night mode, no charge
+   "RECO", Recover from discharged battery
+   "BULK", Bulk charge
+   "ABSO", Absorption charge
+   "FLOA", Float charge
+   "EQUA", Equalization charge
+   "PAUS", Pause charging
+   Additional non selectable errors
+   "OVER", Overcharge
+   "DISC", Load Disconnection
+   "NOBA", No Battery
+   "NOPA", No Panel
+   "EXAM"

 ## Setting the pace for periodical reports
 The pace for next 2 reports is given with a lower case prefix: